pdhandha/BigDataProject/README.md

 The report can be found here: [Report Of NYC Crime Data](https://github.com/pdhandha/BigDataProject/blob/master/Project%20Report.pdf)

 <h2>Subdirectories: </h2>
--CleaningScripts This directory contains scripts to find dataquality issues in each of the columns in the dataset and generates a file for each column indicating the number of valid, invalid and null.
+-CleaningScripts This directory contains scripts to find dataquality issues in each of the columns in the dataset and generates a file for each column indicating the number of valid, invalid and null. <br>

 -Spark Scripts This directory contains scripts used to extract information from the large dataset and helps summarize the data.